Made in Heaven (TV series)

-Made In Heaven is a 2019 Indian romantic drama web series that premiered on Amazon Prime Video on 8 March 2019.
+Made In Heaven is an Indian romantic drama television series that premiered on Amazon Prime Video on 8 March 2019.
 Produced by Excel Entertainment, the series chronicles the lives of Tara and Karan, two wedding planners in Delhi running an agency named Made in Heaven.
-The series is Amazon Video’s fourth original fictional Indian series and stars Arjun Mathur, Sobhita Dhulipala, Jim Sarbh, Shashank Arora, Kalki Koechlin and Shivani Raghuvanshi.
+The series is Amazon Video’s fourth original fictional Indian series and stars Sobhita Dhulipala, Arjun Mathur, Jim Sarbh, Shashank Arora, Kalki Koechlin, Shivani Raghuvanshi and Mona Singh.

 Zoya Akhtar and Reema Kagti created the show, and they wrote it with Alankrita Shrivastava.
-Akhtar, Shrivastava, Nitya Mehra, and Prashant Nair served as directors for the nine-episodes of the first season.
+Akhtar, Shrivastava, Nitya Mehra, and Prashant Nair served as directors for the nine episodes of the first season.
 Work on the second season was to begin in April 2020 but was postponed due to the COVID-19 pandemic.
-Filming for the second season of the show was wrapped in April, 2022.
+Filming for the second season of the show was wrapped in April 2022.
+The second season was released on 10 August 2023.